Sustainable School Health Programs

 2. Assess Your School

-The CDC’s School Health Index (SHI) gives School Health Advisory Councils an opportunity to reflect, connect and create a roadmap to better student health.
-The School Health Index is an online form schools use to improve their health and safety policies and programs.
-School wellness committees and district-level School Health Advisory Councils utilize the School Health Index to create goals and measure successes.
+The CDC’s School Health Index (SHI) gives school wellness committees an opportunity to reflect, connect and create a roadmap to better student health.
+The School Health Index is an online tool schools use to improve their health and safety policies and practices.
+School wellness committees and District Health Advisory Councils utilize the School Health Index to create goals and measure successes.

 3. Develop an Action Plan

-To get started, your school wellness committee should choose one to four areas to improve each year.
-These action items should generate excitement, lay the foundation for long-term items and align with the health and wellness vision as well as the district’s local wellness policy.
+School wellness committees should choose one to four areas to improve each year, based on strengths and weaknesses identified in their assessment.
+The committee will list action steps it will take to implement the healthy changes.
+These goals and action items should generate excitement, lay the foundation for long-term goals and align with the school’s health and wellness vision as well as the district’s local wellness policy.

 4. Explore Resources

-We recommend district-level School Health Advisory Councils host an annual professional development for educators through the Healthy Schools Training Krewe to support implementation of the district and school action plans.
+We recommend District Health Advisory Councils provide professional development for educators through the Healthy Schools Training Krewe to support implementation of the district wellness policy and school action plans.

 5. Take Action